Happy New Year!

-I’ve been MIA; I was sick and now I’m back!
-Hope your new year has been amazing thus far.
+I’ve been MIA; I was sick, and now I’m back!
+Hope your new year has been fantastic thus far.

-Haiti has a very rich history and being the first black republic has not come without its share of struggles.
+Haiti has a vibrant history and being the first black republic has not come without its share of struggles.
 However, struggle is not the only story of Haiti.
-The people are hardworking and want what everyone else in the whole world wants; safety, housing, clean water, education, adequate healthcare, and job opportunities.
-In addition, Haiti has been blessed with mystical creativity at every turn.
+The people are hardworking and want what everyone else in the whole world wants; safety, housing, clean water, education, adequate health care, and job opportunities.
+Also, Haiti is blessed with mystical creativity at every turn.
 From its many natural-born artists; writers, painters, musicians; to makeshift inventors and engineers, the culture is rich with expression, storytelling, and hope.
 It is those wants, expressions, stories, and hope that drive Haitians to search for better opportunities in faraway lands and connect with the world.

-I traveled to Haiti with a close friend to celebrate the New Year and Haitian Independence Day (which is also celebrated on January 1st).
+I traveled to Haiti with a close friend to celebrate the New Year and Haitian Independence Day (celebrated on January 1st).
 It was the first time in a long time that I would be observing Haiti’s independence in the country itself.
 The sense of pride was palpable.
 I didn’t have to do anything other than just be, to commemorate the spirit of my ancestors in the land they fought for (and of course enjoy soup joumou).
-Our plan was to act as tourists in our homeland and enjoy all that Haiti had to offer.
-We stayed with family and friends, explored amazing beaches, and ate wonderful Haitian cuisines.
+We planned to act as tourists in our homeland and enjoy all that Haiti had to offer.
+We stayed with family and friends, explored terrific beaches, and ate wonderful Haitian cuisines.
 We visited lounges with spectacular views of the city and restaurants nestled in cozy gardens filled with flowers and trees.
 Haiti has it all and so much more.
 We traveled to Port-au-Prince, Petionville, and Arcahaie, home to pristine beaches and many resorts including the popular Kaliko Beach Club, Royal Decameron Indigo Beach Resort and Spa and Wahoo Bay Beach.

-To travel is to know and you’ll never know until you travel to Haiti.
+To travel is to know and you’ll never know until you go to Haiti.